 Follow the 20/20 rule:

 - 20 seconds washing with soap, rub and rinse with running water

 - 20 seconds drying with a clean towel

-This will ensure your hands don’t make you or anyone sick.
+This will ensure your hands don’t make you or anyone else sick.

 Title: Ingredient list, percentage labelling and food additives (video)